d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 For more information about signing and notarizing of RsyncOSX see [the notarized info](/Notarized).

-## Next version (5.8.5)
+## Version 5.8.5 - release candidate

-I am working on the next version and it will be released in May 2019.
-The master branch is updated with changes.
-The following are new features and updates in next version.
+I am working on the next version and it will be released in late May 2019.
+The following are new features and updates in the coming version.

 - in snapshots save day and plan on each snapshot task
 - cleanup of GUI snapshots and copy files